CVs

 AI or robot reviewers and other paid-for services

-There is a new breed of automatic CV review software and websites that will analyse and ‘score’ your CV against their criteria.
+There is a new breed of automatic CV review software and websites that will analyse and ‘score’ your CV against their criteria and job requirements you specify.
 Some of these are free (or free initially), most will expect you to sign up and may charge.
-The merits of these reviews remain unclear; mostly the review will remind you about much that is described in this briefing around the language.
+The merits of these reviews remain unclear; mostly the review will remind you about much that is described in this briefing around the language, and matching this to criteria listed in the job description.

 A CV is just one aspect of your application; if your fundamental motivation for applying is sound, then the CV, application form, cover letter and other information will all feel consistent and appear more attractive.